Extended formulations for induced tree and path polytopes of chordal graphs: Induced path polytope of chordal graphs

 Moreover, $\Psi_{I_2}^u = (\Psi_{I_2}^u \cap \Psi_{K_{\Psi}} ) \cup (\Psi_{I_2}^u \setminus \Psi_{K_{\Psi}} )$ and $\Psi_{I_2}^u \cap \Psi_{K_{\Psi}} = \Psi_{K_{\Psi}} \setminus \Psi_{2}^u$.
 Therefore, $y_{uv}' \ge y_{uv}^*$ by equality~\eqref{eq:decompyuv}.
 This reasoning can be made for each $uv \in \Delta(v)$.
 Therefore, $\Delta(\lambda,\Psi) = 0$.
 Setting $\lambda_{\{v\}} = (x^*_v - y^*(\delta(v)))$ for the trivial induced path $\{v\}$ yields the desired nonnegative integer combination of $(x^*,y^*)$ with induced paths' extended incidence vectors. \end{proof}

 Remember that $C_4$ is a non-chordal graph for which the extended incidence vectors of induced trees form a Hilbert basis.
-Therefore, as induced trees of $C_4$ coincide with its induced path, Theorem~\ref{the:Hilbertbasisinducedpath} is not a characterization of the graph for which the induced path extended incidence vectors form a Hilbert basis.
+Therefore, as induced trees of $C_4$ coincide with its induced path, Theorem~\ref{the:hbPath} is not a characterization of the graph for which this property holds.
 This result also raises the question of a characterization of the graphs for which induced paths' extended incidence vectors form Hilbert bases.